Where I Stand

 I do not think the earliest grades benefit from children using devices like iPads or Chromebooks, so I support not having them in the classrooms for grades K-4, perhaps even a grade or two higher.

 My son’s middle school has switched from issuing Chromebooks individually to having them on carts and then using them for specific purposes.
-This seems to be an improvement, but some of the software (especially iReady) being used have some real issues.
+This seems to be an improvement, but some of the software (especially iReady) being used has some real issues.
 These middle grades are where I think the downsides versus upsides (like great YouTube videos demonstrating concepts, or the Internet as a research resource) need to be weighed carefully and more nuanced policies set.

 I think computers have to have a major role in high-school education, but a careful look at how devices are currently being used in these grades is warranted.